Jayz71189/Capstone-Project/README.md

     {
       "message": "Bad Request", // (or "Validation error" if generated by Sequelize), "errors": {
-        "address": "Street address is required",
-        "city": "City is required",
-        "state": "State is required",
-        "country": "Country is required",
-        "lat": "Latitude must be within -90 and 90", "lng": "Longitude must be within -180 and 180", "name": "Name must be less than 50 characters", "description": "Description is required",
+        "name": "Name must be less than 50 characters", "description": "Description is required",
-        "price": "Price per day must be a positive number" }
+        "price": "Price must be a positive number"
       }
+    }
     ```

-- Error response: Couldn't find a Spot with the specified id
+- Error response: Couldn't find a Gift with the specified id

   - Status Code: 404
   - Headers: